stuajnht/stuajnht-wp-mdl/README.md

 # stuajnht-wp-mdl
 A WordPress theme based on the Material Design Lite library (http://www.getmdl.io/)

+# Dependencies
+## Dominant Colors Lazy Loading
+While not needed, this theme makes use of the [Dominant Colors Lazy Loading](https://wordpress.org/plugins/dominant-colors-lazy-loading/) WordPress plugin to generate the dominant colour for post feature images.
+Please install it to your WordPress installation should you wish to use it.
+**Note**: This plugin uses the PHP [Imagemagick](http://php.net/manual/en/book.imagick.php) functions.
+Please make sure your hosting provider support this before trying to install the plugin.

 # Components
 This section explains the [various components](https://getmdl.io/components/index.html) from Material Design Light used in this theme, and how they are enabled or used.